 FC+ responses indicate the ability to establish affective relationships.
-On the contrary, C responses are evidence of problems of interpersonal relationships, because of an extremely labilized, and impulsive affectivity.
+On the contrary, C responses are evidence of problems of interpersonal relationships because of an extremely labilized and impulsive affectivity.

-But the FC+ response also must be viewed as an indication of stabilized pathic-affective lived experiences, which as such, are an adequate foundation for a gnostic-cognitive attunement to reality.
-In addition, FC+ responses can be interpreted as lived experiencing safety and security, and a readiness to explore.
+But, the FC+ response also has to be viewed as an indication of stabilized pathic-affective lived experiences, which as such, are an adequate foundation for a gnostic-cognitive attunement to reality.
+In addition, FC+ responses can be interpreted as lived-experiencing safety, and security and a readiness to explore.

-CF responses indicate the presence of restraints which also undermine feelings of safety and security.
+CF responses indicate the presence of restraints that also undermine feelings of safety and security.